 The Fruit of Doubt

 When we are suffering we might be tempted to think that questioning or denying the goodness of God might make us feel better, give us a sense of resolution or control.
-But we are not in control and we never will be … and understanding evil to be evil is not so satisfying.
+But we are not in control and we never will be … and understanding evil to be evil is not so satisfying in itself.
 What then does questioning God’s goodness achieve?

 Losing hope in the goodness of God is actually to lose everything; giving this up is to give up all — there is nothing left worth having.
 If God is not good then there can be no ultimate good in suffering, yet our suffering remains; losing hope makes all suffering even worse.
-(Rom 8:24)
+(Ps 73:16)

 In the end, if God is not good … nothing else actually matters.
 If God is untrustworthy or sadistic or unjust in any way, if He is not ultimately and genuinely benevolent and faithful and reasonable … how are we going to escape Him?
 Then nothing we can say or do or think matters in the least.
 We lose our very definition of good and evil, all conscience becomes an illusion, no more trust or belief or faith or truth – nothing remains to anchor our hopeless souls.
 We don’t need to live like this.